 Through powder pressed in a mold, sintered at high temperature, and finally formed as a whole, Filson Porous Metal Filter has the advantages of high mechanical strength, high-temperature resistance, good corrosion resistance, uniform hole distribution, welding machine machining, etc.

 Meanwhile, our engineers can design porous metal sintered cartridges with a wide range of filtration accuracy, just please send your detailed application to our email: [email protected], then we will adjust the powder particle size and porous metal sheet process conditions for your need.

 Filson Porous Metal Filters can achieve filtration accuracy up to 0.2micron rating, and be cleaned and used for years, where other types of elements are easy to block and damaged.
 It is widely applied in acids, alkalis, and organic matter, especially suitable for sulfur gas filtration.

 Filson Sintered Mesh Filter

-Filson sintered mesh filters has excellent backwash regeneration performance and can be used repeatedly for a long time, especially suitable for continuous and automated operation process.
+Filson sintered mesh filters have excellent backwash regeneration performance and can be used repeatedly for a long time, especially suitable for continuous and automated operational processes.

-Filson sintered mesh filters has uniform and stable filtration accuracy from 1μ-200μ, even in working temperatures up to 480°C. Due to two layers of protection mesh; our sintered mesh filter holes are not easily deformed and has a high pressure resistance and mechanical strength.
+Filson sintered mesh filters have a uniform and stable filtration accuracy from 1μ-200μ, even in working temperatures up to 480°C. Due to two layers of protection mesh; our sintered mesh filter holes are not easily deformed and have a high-pressure resistance and mechanical strength.